 At our office

-- At our office, we have a strict policy on paper reusing and minimising its use in the first place
+- We have a strict policy on paper reusing and minimising its use in the first place

-- We only use 100% recycled, non-bleached paper for printers
+- We use 100% recycled, non-bleached paper for printers

 - We recycle our printer cartridges

 - We focus on online marketing and don’t produce an excess of printed brochures